Table of Contents

 Combat Zone Tax Exemption

-DFAS will list both taxable and tax-exempt incomes on your W-2, Wage and Tax Statement if you have qualifying time in a combat zone.
-Also, if you’ve served in support of a combat zone, you may qualify to have your income excluded from your taxes.
-Many pilots and members of the Navy see this type of qualification.
+DFAS will list both taxable and tax-exempt incomes on your W-2 if you have qualifying time in a combat zone.
+Some services in support of a combat zone may also qualify for tax exemption.
+(This most often applies to pilots and members of the Navy).

-You don’t have to report any nontaxable military pay on your income taxes, such as basic pay earned in a combat zone, imminent danger pay, hazardous duty pay earned in combat, Basic Allowance for Housing (BAH), and Basic Allowance for Subsistence (BAS).
+You don’t have to report any nontaxable military pay on your income taxes, such as basic pay earned in a combat zone, imminent danger pay, hazardous duty pay earned in combat, Basic Allowance for Housing (BAH), or Basic Allowance for Subsistence (BAS).

 Including combat pay as earned income for the EITC calculations may reduce the amount of tax you have to pay and may increase your income tax refund through the EITC.
-(Learn more on the IRS website).
+Learn more on the IRS website.